ranhya/ranhya.github.io/content/posts/elden-ring.md

 ## Gameplay
 The gameplay loop in Elden Ring is a lot different than the other games FromSoft has made.
 The core of it is still the same, explore, kill bosses, find key items, get an ending.

-But the gameplay loop in Elden Ring focuses a lot more on exploration than the other games, obviously with such a massive open world it’s not a surprise that the game is very focused on exploration—but it’s not just the fact that the game has an open world, the game also has A LOT of dungeons to explore.
+But the gameplay loop in Elden Ring focuses a lot more on exploration than the other games, obviously with such a massive open world it’s not a surprise that the game is focused on exploration—but it’s not just the fact that the game has an open world, the game also has A LOT of dungeons to explore.
 Not just legacy dungeons but optional dungeons which you will spend a lot of time exploring.

 This is also where the Metroidvania aspect of the game comes in, with so much to explore, on subsequent play-throughs the most fun part of the game is coming up with a build, going to the places, getting the weapons and the items and all of that.
-Upgrading your weapons and trying to optimize your build is very fun.
+Upgrading your weapons and trying to optimize your build is fun.
 I am a big fan of routing so it’s pretty cool.
 ### The NPC Quests
 So, I wanna talk about the NPC quests a bit since I think Elden Ring improves *a lot* on them, compared to the other games completing the NPC quests is a lot easier without any sort of guide.